Introduction

 Getting started

-If you want to get started right away, you can use the cloud service by visiting the HQSpectrum page on the HQStage website or interface the HQS NMR package directly via Python.
 To use the python API follow the installation steps outlined here and check out the examples, which will give you a quick introduction to the package.
-You can find information on how to download and run the examples in the basic usage section.
+You can find information on how to download and run the examples in the basic usage section of our HQStage documentation.

 Background